mccdgm/student-resources/resources.md

 #### Images

 * [Dynamic Dummy Image](http://dummyimage.com/) You can set your own background and foreground at any given size
-* [lorempixel](http://lorempixel.com/) Placeholder images of a given size; you can also grab pictures by category and add dummy text
 * [placehold.it](https://placehold.it/) Just put your image size after our URL and you'll get a placeholder
 * [PlaceIMG](https://placeimg.com/) Also features images by category and with greyscale/sepia filters
 * [placekitten](http://placekitten.com/) A quick and simple service for getting pictures of kittens for use as placeholders in your designs or code.
 Just put your image size (width & height) after our URL and you'll get a placeholder.